dylanvans/browser-technology/final-assignment/README.md

-# Browser Technologies - final assignment
+# Final Assignment - Contact List
 ## Use case
 > I want to be able to search my contact list, and I want to see details of the contacts